SuperOfficeDocs/crmscript/docs/api-reference/classes/NSListItem/NSListItem.md

 so.topic: reference
 ---

-Lightweight generic list item - similar to MDOListItem but without child items and stuff
+Lightweight generic list item - similar to NSMDOListItem but without child items and stuff

 1. autolist